apigee/ansible-opdk-accelerator/README.md

 groupings and add your ip addresses at the lowest level which would be the dc-1-xx, dc-2-xx, etc.
 1. Confirm connectivity using the the `ping` module.
-1. Change to the folder which is likely to be `~/apigee-workspace/apigee-opdk-playbook-workspace/apigee-opdk-playbook-installation-single-region` and update the Ansible roles.
-Files that end in `-requirements.yml` are Ansible Galaxy requirements files.
+1. Change to the folder which is likely to be `~/apigee-workspace/apigee-opdk-playbook-workspace/apigee-opdk-playbook-installation-single-region` and download the Ansible roles using Ansible Galaxy.
+Take note that files that end in `-requirements.yml` are Ansible Galaxy requirement files.
 Update the roles following this sample: `ansible-galaxy install -r install-edge-requirements.yml` The playbook that the `-requirements.yml` file supports is the playbook with the same name as the first part of the requirements file.
 This means that `install-edge-requirements.yml` updates the roles for the playbook `install-edge.yml`